uwiger/gproc/doc/gproc_monitor.md

 Subscribe to registration events for a certain name

-The subscribing process will receive a `{gproc_monitor, Name, Pid}` message whenever a process registers under the given name, and a `{gproc_monitor, Name, undefined}` message when the name is unregistered, either explicitly, or because the registered process dies.When the subscription is first ordered, one of the above messages will be sent immediately, indicating the current status of the name.<a name="unsubscribe-1"></a>
+The subscribing process will receive a `{gproc_monitor, Name, Pid}` message whenever a process registers under the given name, and a `{gproc_monitor, Name, undefined}` message when the name is unregistered, either explicitly, or because the registered process dies.

+When the subscription is first ordered, one of the above messages will be sent immediately, indicating the current status of the name.<a name="unsubscribe-1"></a>

 ###unsubscribe/1##

 <pre>unsubscribe(Key::<a href="#type-key">key()</a>) -> ok</pre>